Skin Cancers and Minor Surgery

 A thorough skin check involves an inspection of your skin from head to toe, including your scalp.
 This can be a lengthy process, especially if you have lots of freckles and moles that all need to be individually inspected with a dermascope.
 If you have some suspicious areas they may need to be photographed so that further changes can be tracked.
 Whilst we used to refer our patients to dermatologists for skin checks we now have the expertise within our practice to detect and manage skin cancers.

-So, for the price of a standard GP consultation you can have a skilled skin assessment with one of our GP Skin Cancer Specialists.
-Please note, a 15 minute appointment will be adequate time for most skin checks, but if you have lots of moles, freckles, sun spots or scaly lesions your check will require more time and we advise you to book a double appointment.
-Please make your appointment with one of the four doctors listed below, who have specialist skills in dealing with skin cancers.
+So, from $90 you can have a skilled skin assessment with one of our GP Skin Cancer Specialists.
+Please note, a 15 minute appointment will be adequate time for most skin checks, but if you have lots of moles, freckles, sun spots or scaly lesions your check will require more time and we advise you to book a double appointment, double appointments are from $180.
+The fee for visitors is $200.
+Please make your appointment with one of the three doctors listed below, who have specialist skills in dealing with skin cancers.

 If you have precancerous skin issues that require treatment with cryotherapy (liquid nitrogen) it may be possible to provide treatment there and then, time permitting.
 If you know you have lots of scaly lesions to treat it is probably best to book a double appointment.
 There is an additional fee for liquid nitrogen.